nasa-jpl/ION-DTN/gh-pages/docs/ionrun.md

 - For **3-node** (remote) topologies, two convergence layers are selected independently: one for the link between nodes 1-2, and another for the link between nodes 2-3.
 This allows mixed-CL networks (e.g., LTP on one hop and TCP on the other).

 For **same-host** topologies, each node is automatically assigned a unique listening port starting from the base port.
 For example, with a base port of 1113: node1 gets 1113, node2 gets 1114, node3 gets 1115.

+### CFDP (File Transfer)

+For non-loopback topologies, the wizard asks whether to enable CFDP (CCSDS File Delivery Protocol).
+When enabled, `ionrun` generates a `cfdpadmin` configuration section for each node that includes:

+- CFDP initialization
+- Entity entries for all peer nodes (using BP transport, RTT of 7 seconds)
+- Default settings: discard incomplete files on cancellation, 65,000-byte segment size
+- `bputa` (BP UT Adapter) startup

+The BP endpoints required by CFDP (service numbers 64 and 65) are always registered in the `bpadmin` section for all topologies.

+CFDP is not offered for loopback topologies due to complications with single-node CFDP operation.

+Once ION is running with CFDP enabled, you can use `cfdptest` interactively to send and receive files.
+Note that CFDP resolves relative file paths against the ION node's working directory, so use absolute paths when running `cfdptest` from a different directory.

 ### Port Numbers